Register your office to receive a $50 credit towards your first case.

 This approach streamlines the entire process.
 Your designated contact can build a strong rapport with the lab, making it easier to resolve questions quickly.
 It also creates a clear line of responsibility, which is crucial when time is of the essence.
 This simple step can significantly reduce mistakes and keep your rush cases moving forward smoothly.

-Submit Complete Digital Scans and Instructions
+Submit Flawless Digital Scans and Instructions

 For any rush case, your goal should be to provide everything the lab needs in the very first submission.
 There is simply no time for follow-up calls to ask for a stump shade or clarify margin details.
 This is where digital dentistry truly shines.
 Submitting a complete digital scan with detailed instructions allows the lab to begin work almost immediately.